huyouare/claude-computer/README.md

 ## Development Setup

+### Pre-Installation

+Currently, this only works with lower screen resolution.
+Try something like 1280x720 for best results.

+You will also need to give permissions to your terminal (such as iTerm) to take screenshots and use accessibility.

+### Installation

 1. Install Poetry: https://python-poetry.org/docs/#installation
 2. Install dependencies: `poetry install --no-root`
 3. Activate the virtual environment: `poetry shell`
-4. Run the application: `streamlit run computer_use_demo/streamlit.py`
+4. Run the application: `streamlit run streamlit.py`